sovsyann/media_compression_scripts/README.md

 ---

-## 📊 Real-Life Results
+## Real-Life Results

 On average test samples:

 - **JPEG images**
-  - Original: 4–8 MB each
+  - Original: 4–10 MB each
   - After compression: 1–3 MB each
   - **≈ 40–70% savings** with no visible quality loss

-- **Videos** (recorded on iPhone / Samsung devices, 1080p–4K)
+- **Videos** (recorded on iPhone / Samsung or other Android devices, 1080p–4K)
   - Original: 500 MB (5 min)
-  - After software CRF compression: 150–200 MB
+  - After software CRF compression: 150–250 MB
   - After hardware encoding: 180–220 MB
   - **≈ 30–70% savings** depending on content and mode

 ---

-## ⚙️ Requirements
+## Requirements

 Install these tools before running the scripts: